License Reinstatement FAQs

 Note: These are only examples and not complete lists of offenses which may cause a suspension or revocation.

-During a driver's license hearing, the Secretary of State’s office considers several factors in the case of a DUI offender in determining he or she is a risk.
-For example, the State considers the alcohol/drug evaluation and treatment documentation completed by a State-licensed program as well as your testimony before a Secretary of State hearing officer.
+During a driver's license hearing, the Secretary of State’s office considers several factors in the case of a DUI offender in determining if he or she is a risk.
+For example, the State will consider an alcohol/drug evaluation and any treatment documentation completed by a State-licensed program, character reference letters as well as your testimony before a Secretary of State hearing officer.

 The evaluation and your testimony will address issues such as the facts and circumstances of your DUI arrest(s) including why you were stopped, how much you drank, your perception as to whether you were intoxicated, the results of any alcohol/drug breath, blood or urine test(s), your alcohol/drug use history, the reasons why you would typically drink or use drugs in the past and whether your treatment adequately addressed any underlying reasons for alcohol and/or drug abuse.

-Individuals must be placed within one of the five risk classifications that the Division of Alcoholism and Substance Abuse (DASA) has created before applying for license reinstatement through the Illinois Secretary of State.
+Individuals must be placed within one of the five risk classifications that the Division of Alcoholism and Substance Abuse (DASA) has created before applying for a driving permit or license reinstatement through the Illinois Secretary of State.
 The different classifications generally defined are as follows:

 The only individuals who can be classified as Minimal Risk are those who have no prior conviction or court-ordered supervision for DUI, no prior statutory summary suspension, and no prior reckless driving conviction reduced from DUI.
 Also, the individual must have had a BAC of less than .15 as a result of the arrest for DUI.
-Also, the individual must have no other symptoms of substance abuse or dependence.
+Also, the individual must have no other symptoms of substance abuse or dependence which would require a higher classification.
 Individuals classified as Minimal Risk are usually eligible for an informal hearing with the Illinois Secretary of State (with certain exceptions).
 A minimum of ten hours of DASA defined DUI Risk Education are required.
-These ten hours must be divided between at least four sessions with each session consisted of two and one-half hours each.
+These ten hours must be divided between at least four sessions with each session consisting of two and one-half hours each.

 Individuals classified as Moderate Risk must have no prior conviction or court-ordered supervision for DUI, no prior statutory summary suspension, and no prior reckless driving conviction reduced from DUI.
 The BAC of this individual must be between .15 and .19, inclusive, or a refusal of chemical testing as a result of the arrest for DUI.
-Also, the individual must have no other symptoms of substance abuse.
+Also, the individual must have no other symptoms of substance abuse or dependence which would require a higher classification.
 A minimum of ten hours of DASA defined DUI Risk Education is required.
 These ten hours must be divided between at least four sessions with each session consisting of two and one-half hours each.
 In addition, the individual must complete twelve hours of early intervention.

 Individuals classified as Significant Risk must have no more than one prior conviction or court-ordered supervision for DUI, one prior statutory summary suspension, or one prior reckless driving conviction reduced from DUI.
-The individual must also have had a BAC of .20 or higher as a result of the most current DUI arrest and/or other symptoms of substance abuse.
+Individuals with only one DUI but who have a BAC of .20 or higher as a result of the most current DUI arrest and/or other sufficient symptoms of substance abuse must be classified at minimum as Significant Risk.
 Significant Risk individuals must have twenty hours of alcohol and/or drug treatment in addition to any recommended continuing care services.
 They must also complete risk education.

 High Risk Dependent